 Building Executive Functioning Through Purposeful Play

 Executive functioning are the specialized cognitive skills, primarily in the frontal lobe of the brain, which work together to regulate, recall, and plan a person's actions.
 These skills help a child remember and follow multiple-step instructions; avoid distractions and impulsive responses; adjust when rules or instructions change; keep trying after an initial failure; and organize and manage projects and long term-assignments.
 Executive functioning skills are vital to each student's success in school and life.
 This program will be presented by Elizabeth Aschenbrenner, Director of Early Childhood Initiatives at EASTCONN.
+This event is sponsored by Pullman & Comley, LLC and Jostens Renaissance Education.

 - Date: October 22, 2019